Inside Large Language Models

 Module 2Tokens & Embeddings

 Models do not see words — they see numbers.
-Activity: turn text into tokens, place each token as a vector on a 2D map, and find a token’s nearest neighbours by meaning.
+Activity: turn text into tokens, place each token as a vector on a 2D map, and find a token’s nearest neighbors by meaning.
 AI anchor: every prompt becomes a sequence of embeddings first.

 How models read context